emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-architecture.md

 # Component Descriptions
 - **User Interface/Frontend (Next.js):** Displays Food Calculator interface and handles user input.
 Displays calculated score from user input.
 Provides additional information, navigation from screen to screen, and makes HTTP requests to the backend server.
-- **Backend Server (Supabase):** Serves as our API, handles all queries to the database given from the front-end, and sends proper response information & HTTP calls to the front end.
+- **Backend Server (Supabase):** Serves as our API[^2], handles all queries to the database given from the front-end, and sends proper response information & HTTP calls to the front end.
 - **Database (PostgreSQL via Supabase):** Supply by project partners.
 Stores carbon footprints, and water footprints for a range of foods.
 Easily scalable to allow for more food information to be entered.
 - **Server:** Localhost for development & then deployed on a permanent OSU server (will be figured out during winter term).

 # Data Management
-Develop a relational database utilizing RESTful APIS & test with Insomnia/Supabase.
-The database will contain nutritional scores, carbon footprint, and water footprint for individual foods, along with being accessed by using an API offered by Supabase.
+Develop a relational database utilizing RESTful APIs[^2] & test with Insomnia/Supabase.
+The database will contain nutritional scores, carbon footprint, and water footprint for individual foods, along with being accessed by using an API[^2] offered by Supabase.
 PostgreSQL will be the relational database we use as that is utilized within Supabase.

 # Interface Definitions
 **GET /**	      tasks return the information requested from the user once the = or finish buttons are pressed.<br>